creamakerspace/website/content/classes/3d-printing-intro.md

 - be capable of printing thousands of freely available 3D models
 - be certified to independently use the 3D printer for your future projects

+Notes:
-Note: this class will *NOT* go into detail on designing your own models.
-There is a separate class for 3D model design.
+- This class will *NOT* go into detail on designing your own models.
+There is a separate class for [3D model design](3d-modeling).
+- 3D printing often takes hours.
+We will start a 3D print, but may not see it finish during the class.

 **Who it's for**: Anyone aged 8+ (youth 8-14 must have a guardian present, youth 8-17 must have a guardian co-sign the liability waiver).
 No prior experience is necessary.